 It is clear that copyright is complicated and the nuances generally unknown among producers of original content.
 It was within this context that the global non-profit organisation Creative Commons developed standardised licenses that could be used by copyright holders – such as authors of Open Access publications – to facilitate the use and reuse of their material.

 As Open Access publishing has flourished, authors’ retention and control of copyright in their own works has been the cause of some angst among traditional publishers.
 In subscription-based publishing many publishers would require authors, like the Beatles, to assign the copyright over their work; the publisher then has control over how the work can be used and reused.
 Under Open Access publishing, most publishers now conform to the BOAI guidelines and allow authors to retain copyright rather than transfer it to the publisher.
-The author instead grants the publisher, via the Creative Commons licenses, certain rights in relation to the work – such as the right to publish it in the journal.
+The author instead grants the publisher, via the Creative Commons licenses and license to publish forms, certain rights in relation to the work – such as the right to publish it in the journal.

 That might be the end of the story, but for two things: one, we were alerted earlier this year to a publisher that requires authors to transfer their copyright for Open Access articles.
 And two, some publishers require authors to grant them the exclusive right to publish and distribute their article (in other words, their economic rights).

 In an effort to see how many publishers ask for copyright in Open Access journals, we surveyed some of the larger publishers (as well as a couple of smaller ones) to see their Open Access copyright assignment and rights management policies.

 |Publisher||Who retains copyright?||Rights assigned by author to publisher|